liferay/liferay-docs/develop/tutorials/articles/130-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 for more information on finding and configuring dependencies for your apps.

-In your `*-service` project's `build/libs` folder, the `buildWSDD` task generates a `*-service-wsdd-[version].jar` file that contains your WSDD.
+In your `*-service` project's `build/libs` folder, the `buildWSDD` task generated a `*-service-wsdd-[version].jar` file that contains your WSDD.
 Deploy this JAR to your @product@ instance.
 Your SOAP web services are then available at a URL that uses the following pattern:

     yourportaladdress/o/your.apps.service.module.context/api/axis

-For example, if an app called Foo consists of the modules `foo-api`, `foo-service`, and `foo-web`, then the app's service module context is `foo-service`.
+For example, if an app called *Foo* consists of the modules `foo-api`, `foo-service`, and `foo-web`, then the app's service module context is `foo-service`.
 If this app is deployed to a local @product@ instance running at `http://localhost:8080`, you could access its SOAP services at: